 Whatever you order, I want you to be happy with your purchase, and I am thrilled that you have invited my work into your home.
 I always love to see my work on a customer’s wall, so feel free to send along your photos of the print in your home.

 When you submit an order, please note that depending on the particular image, some cropping of the image is inevitable.
 When ordering certain print sizes, it helps to understand why and how each image will be affected when printing.
 The image sizes listed on the price lists are the most commonly available, but I am happy to work with you on custom sizes to fit your particular space.
-Please contact me about the aspect ratio of the particular image that interests you if you are concerned about it fitting your needs.
+If you are concerned about it fitting your needs, please contact me through the email icon at the bottom of this page about the aspect ratio of the particular image that interests you.

 Aspect ratio is simply a measurement of a photo’s width to height.
 Most images come out of my cameras at a 3:2 ratio, and when editing the images, I try to stick to either a 3:2 aspect ratio, or a 4:5 aspect ratio.
 Depending on the image, though, the aspect ratio may be different, particularly for panoramic images.
 When you wish to purchase a print of a specific size, any print size that is not a 3:2 or 4:5 ratio may be cropped.